Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 **3. Add end devices (PCs/laptops/printers/tablets/etc)**

-  Once an end device (Laptop, PC, etc) has been added, as seen in the image, you would then manually assign the IP address.
+  Once an end device (Laptop, PC, etc) has been selected you would then manually assign the IP address.

   On a Mac, you would go to system settings -> network -> details -> TCP/IP -> set configure IPv4 to "Manual" -> enter IP address and subnet mask as listed in the table above.

   You would also need to assign the default gateway to establish communication between the end device and the eventual addition of a router.
 Otherwise, the end device would not be able to recognize which channel to communicate through once a network has been established among multiuple LANs.
-To do this, change "router" to the assigned value as listed int he above table.
+To do this, change "router" to the assigned value as listed in the above table.

 <img width="715" alt="Screenshot 2024-09-17 at 16 58 22" src="https://github.com/user-attachments/assets/951b1072-ed31-43f1-a069-e5525751742f">

 **4. Add switch**

   You then connect the end devices to the switch using the ethernet cables.
 It will take a little bit of time for the switch to boot and connect to the end devices.
 The switch must be connected to a power outlet in order for it to turn on.
-The switches we have been using does not have a on-off button so it should automatically turn on once plugged in.
-A switch connects various devices on a network, allowing them to communicate with each other and share resources.
+The switches we have been using does not have an on-off button so it should automatically turn on once plugged in.
+A switch connects various devices within a local area network, allowing them to communicate with each other and share resources.
 In this case, without the switch, PC 0 would not be able to communicate with PC 1.

 **5. Add a router to talk to different networks**